wywyWang/Data-Science-2020-Fall-NCTU/README.md

   - An image from crawled data
 - Output
   - Whether the image is in the popular article
-- Evaluation metric

-  F1 score
+- Evaluation metric: F1 score
 ## HW2 Headline Attractiveness Predictor
 ### 2-1 Attractiveness Annotation
 Given a headline, annotate the corresponding attractive score from 1 to 5.
 ### 2-2 Attractiveness Prediction on [Kaggle](https://www.kaggle.com/c/datascience2020hw2)
 Predict the attractiveness of a headline based on the content or the category.

 Evaluation metric: mean square error (MSE)
 ## HW3 Panorama
 Implement feature detection, feature matching, image matching, and blending.

 Evaluation metric: Use pretrained VGG16 to get feature vector from groundtruth and generated images then compute cosine similarity.
 ## HW4 GAN
-Train a GAN from scratch to generate dog images from Gaussian noise Evaluation metric: Frechet inception distance (FID)
+Train a GAN from scratch to generate dog images from Gaussian noise

+Evaluation metric: Frechet inception distance (FID)